mtutusaus/resonant-converter-setup-processing/README.md

 # Junction Temperature Estimation from Switching Waveforms

-This repository contains MATLAB scripts and functions to estimate the junction temperature (**Tj**) of IGBT devices during switching events using measured electrical waveforms.
+This repository contains MATLAB scripts and functions to estimate the junction temperature (**Tj**) of IGBT or MOSFET power devices during operation on the resonant converter setup.

 ---